-See "Business of the Meeting - Approval of Amendments to the Share Unit Plan" for details for the Share Unit Plan Resolution.
-See "Securities Authorized for Issuance under Equity Incentive Plans - Summary of the Share Unit Plan" for details of the performance vesting criteria for the PSUs granted in 2018, 2019, 2020 and 2021.
+See "Securities Authorized for Issuance under Equity Incentive Plans - Summary of the Share Unit Plan" for details of the performance vesting criteria for the performance share units granted in 2019, 2020, 2021 and 2022.

-2020 Performance
+2021 Performance

-The 2020 goals for corporate and operational performance for management were: production (20%), reserves and contingent resources replacement (15%), net asset value accretion (15%), ESG (environmental, social and governance) performance (15%), financial performance based on capital and operating expenditures and cash flow generation (20%) and operational and corporate strategic targets (15%).
+The 2021 goals for corporate and operational performance for management were: production guidance (20%), reserves and contingent resources replacement (15%), net asset value accretion (15%), ESG (environmental, social and governance) performance (15%), financial performance based on capital and operating expenditures and cash flow generation (20%) and operational and corporate strategic targets (15%).
 Each executive officer has a target incentive amount tied to his or her base salary to which the achievement score is applied.
 No multipliers are applied to the calculations.
-The equity incentive is comprised 100% of performance share units for which the vesting of 75% is based on relative common share performance over a three year period.
+The equity incentives for executive management are comprised 100% of performance share units for which the vesting of 75% is based on relative common share performance over a three year period.